justinmeiners/efficient-programming-with-components/13_searching.md

 So for our merge, it will most often return `NULL`.
 At which point, you will have to do linear search.
-So observe, ancient interface, done by brilliant people, in the standard library and it's utterly useless.
+So observe, ancient interface, done by brilliant people, in the standard library, and it's utterly useless.

-Even if, we are so fortunte as to get a pointer to an element back.
+Even if we are so fortunate as to get a pointer to an element back, does it help with merge?
-Does it help with merge?
 Especially if we want to make it stable?
 No.

 > If there are multiple elements that match the key, the element returned is unspecified.